npmulder/npmulder/README.md

 ## 🚀 Senior .NET Backend Developer & Kubernetes Architect

-I'm a passionate **Senior Backend Developer** with 5+ years of experience building scalable, high-performance systems.
+I'm a passionate **Senior Backend Developer** with 13+ years working in the tech industry and over 5+ years building scalable, high-performance systems.
 I specialize in modern .NET development, microservices architecture, and cloud-native solutions.

 ### 🔥 What I Do